• Skip to primary navigation

 Cookies on a white plate.

-You can't beat a classic chocolate chip cookie made with brown sugar, but there's something about these chocolate chip sugar cookies that is just *chef's kiss*.
-Without the brown sugar, the flavor of the semi-sweet chocolate really shines through.
+You can't beat a classic chocolate chip cookie, but there's something about these chocolate chip sugar cookies that is just *chef's kiss*.
+Without the brown sugar, the chocolate flavor really shines.
 They're rolled in sugar and mini chocolate chips for a little extra sweetness, crunch, and more chocolate- which is never a bad thing!

-The best part about these cookies is that the dough doesn't require any chill time, just like these olive oil sugar cookies and lavender sugar cookies!
-Yup, they still turn out thick and chewy without going in the fridge.
+The best part about these cookies is that the dough doesn't require any chill time, just like these olive oil sugar cookies, dulce de leche cookies, and lavender sugar cookies!
 You can whip up a batch in under 20 minutes with just one bowl and no mixer.

 Jump to: